Using embedding classes¶

 embedding = EmbeddingAtomDiag(h_int, gf_struct)

-The interaction Hamiltonian is stored in embedding.h_int
+The interaction Hamiltonian is stored in embedding.h_int and the block

-matrix structure is stored in embedding.gf_struct
+matrix structure is stored in embedding.gf_struct.

-Setting h_emb
+Setting h_emb¶

-Next the embedding Hamiltonian h_emb
+Next the embedding Hamiltonian h_emb has to be set with

 embedding.set_h_emb(Lambda_c, D)

-are block matrices that describe the impurity problem
+where Lambda_c and D are block matrices that describe the impurity problem

-with the structure of gf_struct
+with the structure of gf_struct.

 - py: